Tuesdays with the Mayor

 By Taylor Hale

 STEVENS POINT – Mayor Mike Wiza sat down with Gazette staff to give an update on Stevens Point developments.
-Wiza touched on his mayoral art contest and the Winter Farmers Market.
+Wiza touched on Christmas tree collection, city art projects, and more.